auroraresearchlab/netbox-dns/docs/using_netbox_dns.md

 Currently Netbox DNS can manage four different object types: Views, Name Servers, Zones, and Records.

 ### Views
 Views are a concept to optinally partition the DNS namespace into groups of zones that are isolated from each other.
-They are mainly used for split horizon DNS setups, for example in cases when there is is a different DNS resolution requirement for external and internal clients where external clients do not get the same set of names, or see different IP addresses than internal clients in case of NAT setups.
+They are mainly used for split horizon DNS setups, for example in cases when there is a different DNS resolution requirement for external and internal clients where external clients do not get the same set of names, or see different IP addresses than internal clients in case of NAT setups.
 Other scenarios are possible as well.

 When Views are defined, each zone can optionally be associated with a specific view.
 There are two consequences of using views: